claire-manassanan/medallion-s3-redshift/README.md

   - select your existed key pair or create new
 8. IAM roles
   - Amazon EMR service role
-    - I recommend you to select **Create a service role** because you will be lack some service for EMR if you create a role by your own.
+    - I recommend you to select **Create a service role** because you will be lack some services for EMR if you create a role by your own.
   - EC2 instance profile for Amazon EMR
     - choose your existed instance profile, if you don't have one, just select **Create an instance profile**